Automation in Testing: Today and Tomorrow

 Debugging and development

-SystemC Its an event-driven simulation interface
+SystemC Event-driven simulation interface

 Hardware/software co-simulation